Best Paddle Board for Beginners – Overview

 What is a Beginner SUP?

-A beginner SUP is a paddleboard that is very stable and easy to paddle.
+A beginner SUP is a paddle board that is very stable and easy to use.
 Our goal with choosing Beginner SUPs is to pick the ones that will get you out on the water and paddling comfortably as quickly as possible.
 This usually means wider boards with a medium length.

-How big of a SUP do I need?
+How big of a Paddle Board do I need?

-Inflatable SUPs fit a large range of paddler sizes and take the guessing game out of board sizing that you encounter with hard boards.
-There are still some sizing considerations to take.
+Inflatable SUPs fit a large range of paddler sizes and take the guessing game out of board sizing found with hard boards.
+There are still some sizing considerations to take into account.
 In our experience, shorter and lighter paddlers prefer boards that are a little bit shorter in length, while taller and heavier paddlers prefer longer boards.
-A longer board has more buoyancy and weight capacity, but is more difficult to handle on the water.
-Wider boards offer even more volume and stability, but may be more difficult for new paddlers to use efficiently.
+A longer board has more buoyancy and weight capacity but is more difficult to handle on the water.
+Wider boards offer even more volume and stability but may be more difficult for new paddlers to use efficiently.
 Stronger paddlers may not experience this difference.

-Believe it or not, but in most cases inflatable SUPs are actually more durable than hard boards.
-Because they are made of a flexible PVC material, if you run into a rock, dock, or duck, the board will bend slightly to absorb that impact and bounce off.
-Boards made with additional layers of PVC material will be more resistant to damage than those with fewer layers.
+Believe it or not, inflatable SUPs are more durable than hard boards in most cases.
+Because they are made of a flexible PVC material, the board will bend slightly to absorb that impact and bounce off if you run into a rock, dock, or duck.
+Boards made with additional layers of PVC material will be more damage-resistant than those with fewer layers.
 All iSUPs are susceptible to sharp objects and abrasion.
-Take care where you set your board down (glass in a parking lot or beach is a big concern!) and never drag your SUP.
+Take care where you set your board down (glass in a parking lot or beach is a big concern!), and never drag your SUP.
 With a little TLC, your iSUP will last you a lifetime.

 Always clean and dry your SUP completely before storage.
 Once your board is dry, roll your board just tight enough to fit into its storage bag.
 Rolling your board too tightly can crease it, which can create weak points over time.
 Store your board in its bag in a dry location out of the sun, and avoid excessively hot or cold conditions.
 If your board is stored around or below freezing temperatures, allow your board to warm up to room temperature before unrolling.
 If storing in a garage, attic, or other non-residential location, consider storing it in a hard plastic tub to deter potential pests.

-How Much Should I Spend on My First SUP?
+How Much Should I Spend on My First Paddle Board?

 - Rent a SUP from a local outfitter if you will only be paddling a few times per year